hsinyuwu576/Interactive-Lab-Hub/Lab 2/README.md

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.

+Alan:
+(1) We can change the color of the clock.
+(2) The moving seems lagging.

+Peter:
+(1) We can reset the clock to the middle of the screen.

 # Prep for Part 2